-Driver safety doesn't end at the induction of drivers.
-As the driver is ultimately responsible for the rest of the crew and with the complex environment within and around the vehicle, the need to ensure risks are effectively managed is crucial.
-This following section is an extract from the behavioural risk factors presentation from the workshops which offered delegates advice on how to instil a safe working culture across their refuse and fleet departments.
+Driver safety does not end at the induction of drivers.
+As the driver is responsible for the rest of the crew and with the complex environment within and around the vehicle, the need to ensure risks are effectively managed is crucial.
+The following section is an extract from the behavioural risk factors presentation from the workshops which offered delegates advice on how to develop a safe working culture across their refuse and fleet departments.